Saint John’s Travel Tips

 - Walk – Since the island is so easily walkable, skip getting a taxi and just walk.

-- Have a BBQ – Food on the island is expensive but there are a few BBQs dotted about the island which offer the chance to cook delicious food for relatively little money.
+- Have a BBQ – Food on the island is expensive, but there are a few BBQs dotted about the island which offer the chance to cook delicious food for relatively little money.

 Top Things to See and Do

-- Visit the Beaches – The beautiful beaches seem endless on the island of St. John, with more than 35 in total.
-Cruz Bay is perhaps a good place to start your tanning, while Solomon’s Beach is famous for nudity.
+- Visit the beaches – The beautiful beaches seem endless on the island of St. John, with more than 35 in total.
+Cruz Bay is a good place to start your tanning, while Solomon’s Beach is famous for nudity.
 Honeymoon beach is nearby and small, whereas Hawknest Bay has good snorkeling opportunities and is easy to visit.
 You can rent tents or bungalows in the woods or near Cinnamon Bay.

 - Dive – The island has a lot great dive spots.
 The warm, crystal-clear water provides great opportunities to see tropical fish and coral.
 Booking in advance can usually get you a discount.

 - Catherineberg Ruins – This is site of a sugar and rum factor from the 18th century.
-Admission is free and there is not a huge amount to see, but it’s worth a visit if you’re hiking in the area.
+Admission is free, and there is not a huge amount to see, but it’s worth a visit if you’re hiking in the area.

-- Hike – The Virgin Islands National Park is probably the island’s biggest attraction and has 20 miles of hiking trails.
+- Hike – The Virgin Islands National Park is probably the island’s most popular attraction and has 20 miles of hiking trails.
 The Leinster Bay trail will bring you past swamps and coral inlets with markers to help you identify animals and plant life.
 A very popular hike is the Reef Bay Hike.
 It is 2.5 miles long and will give you the opportunity to stop at the sugar-mill ruins.

-- Helicopter tours – If you’ve brought plenty of savings with you, you can take an aerial tour of the island as well as some neighboring islands.
+- Helicopter tours – If you’ve brought plenty of savings with you, you can take an aerial tour of the island as well as some neighboring spots.
 This is definitely one to get the cameras out for – you will experience stunning views, and some commentary is included by the pilot.
 Starting price is $99 USD.

 - Rent a boat – Renting a boat lets you visit the island on your own terms.
 You can bring some snorkeling equipment.
 Pack lots of food and drink supplies if you plan to make it a long day.

-- Attend a Festival – St. John’s carnival takes place in late June and traditionally culminates with a 4th of July Carnival parade.
+- Attend a festival – St. John’s Carnival takes place in late June and traditionally culminates with a 4th of July Carnival parade.
 Most of the events occur in the Cruz Bay area.
 The annual Blues Festival is held on the island from the 16th to the 20th of March.

 - See the Tap Room – St. John’s flagship brewery, The Tap Room, is located in Mongoose Junction in Cruz Bay.
 Choose from the likes of Tropical Mango Pale Ale and liquid Sunshine Belgian Wheat Ale.